 Where To Sell An Engagement Ring

-The best options to sell your ring are:
+The best places to sell an engagement ring are:

 The fastest and easiest way to sell your ring will be to find a diamond buyer online.